OrgFlow/docs/content/reference/commands/env-snapshot-delete.md

 Delete a @concept_snapshot or a range of snapshots from a given environment.
 Useful if you know that some snapshots were taken at a point that was bad and you want to prevent a @concept_rollback to those snapshots.

+If you've used @concept_branchswitching on an environment, only snapshots that are linked to the environment's current @concept_backinggitbranch are deleted.

 ## Options

 [!include[StackOption](partials/stack-option.md)]